 data The data specific part of the event.
 This is documented on a per event type; if not this is assumed to be null.

 AMI events

 All AMI events are broadcasted on the bus.

-- routing key: ami.<event name> - event specific data: a dictionary with the content of the AMI event call_form_result
+- routing key: ami.<event name> - event specific data: a dictionary with the content of the AMI event auth user external auth added

 Example event with binding key QueueMemberStatus: